KSE 100 Index

-The KSE-100 Index is a stock index acting as a benchmark to compare prices on the Pakistan Stock Exchange (PSX) over a period.
+The KSE-100 Index is a total return stock index acting as a benchmark to compare prices on the Pakistan Stock Exchange (PSX) over a period.

 In determining representative companies to compute the index on, companies with the highest market capitalization are selected.
 However, to ensure full market representation, the company with the highest market capitalization from each sector is also included.

 History

-1991-2006 (Steady growth)

-The index was launched in November 1991 with a base of 1,000 points.
+KSE 100 Index was launched in November 1991 with a base of 1,000 points.

+In November 1994, Baring Securities London recomposed the index and established rules for its recomposition.

+Steady growth

+In 2001, the Karachi Stock Exchange (KSE) became the highest-performing stock market globally, supported by macroeconomic policies that increased foreign exchange reserves above five billion dollars and strengthened the rupee.
+Daily trading volumes reached approximately 200 million shares.
+The market's positive trajectory was temporarily affected by military tensions following an attack on the Indian parliament.
+Intervention by U.S. Secretary of State Colin Powell and actions against militant groups by President Pervez Musharraf helped stabilize the situation.
+As a result, the KSE index rose by nearly 400 points, and the market capitalization reached 400 billion rupees.

 By February 2007, it had skyrocketed to 12,285 points.

-2007 (Record breaking growth)
+2007 (Record ===2007 growth)

 KSE-100 index touched the highest ever benchmark of 14,814 points on December 26, 2007, a day before the assassination of former Prime Minister Benazir Bhutto, when the index nosedived.